I think the photos speak for themselves...

 - Glenda Larke

-- My life has been described by one of my editors as “impossibly exotic” – although really it is not my life, but me, that’s the exotic.
-I’m the uprooted plant, the exotic who doesn’t belong, always living in someone else’s backyard...
+- My life was described by one of my editors as “impossibly exotic” – although really it was not my life, but me, that was the exotic, the uprooted plant, the one who didn’t belong, always living in someone else’s backyard...

-An Australian living in Malaysia.
+Now I am back in Australia, the returning native learning to live where I was born.
 Writer, traveler, environmentalist.
-Author of The Isles of Glory trilogy (The Aware, Gilfeather, The Tainted); The Mirage Makers trilogy (Heart of the Mirage, The Shadow of Tyr, Song of the Shiver Barrens) and, writing as Glenda Noramly, a stand-alone book Havenstar.
-The latest trilogy is called The Watergivers in Australia and the Stormlord trilogy elsewhere: THE LAST STORMLORD, STORMLORD RISING, STORMLORD'S EXILE
+Author of The Isles of Glory trilogy (The Aware, Gilfeather, The Tainted); The Mirage Makers trilogy (Heart of the Mirage, Shadow of Tyr, Song of the Shiver Barrens); The Stormlord trilogy The Last Stormlord, Stormlord Rising, Stormlord's Exile, and writing as Glenda Noramly, a stand-alone book Havenstar.

 7 comments: